jonnor/ESC-CNN-microcontroller/report/report.md

 To solve these problems, the audio stream is split up into analysis windows, typically with a length a bit longer than the target sound.
-The windows can follow eachother with no overlap, or move forward by a number less than the window length (overlap).
+The windows can follow each-other with no overlap, or move forward by a number less than the window length (overlap).
 With overlap a target sound will couple of times, each time shifted.
 This can improve classification accuracy.